MosesSupposes/Purescript-By-Example/text/chapter3.md

 2
 ```

 The above usage works fine, but is awkward to read.
-A more familiar phasing is "eight mod three", which you can achieve by wrapping a prefix function in backticks (\`):
+A more familiar phrasing is "eight mod three", which you can achieve by wrapping a prefix function in backticks (\`):

 ```text
 > 8 `mod` 3